 The economic impact of tourists' activities in a community is also different from how much all attendees spent at the event.
-If you want to measure how much money residents of your community and tourists spent at your event, you should consider using an On-Site Spending Study (see Guidelines for Measuring On-Site Spending At Gated Events and Festivals (under separate cover).
+If you want to generate inputs to estimate the tourism economic impact of your event, you should consider using the Guidelines for Measuring Tourism Economic Impact At Gated Events and Festivals (under separate cover).
+If you are interested in measuring how much on-site spending took place at your event, you should consider using the tools provided in this volume.